[Updated August 2023]

 Lastly, you’ll want to start meeting a few local General Contractors to ensure your vision matches a realistic budget for the project.
 Some contractors even have in-house design capabilities, so you won’t need to hire an outside architect.
 You can learn more about selecting the right contractor for your ADU or JADU project be reading my other blog (“How To Find An ADU Contractor”).
 You can also check out our ADU construction checklist to stay organized and make sure your project includes all the items necessary.

-If you want to learn more about the process and costs of building an ADU or garage conversion on your property, please check out my other blog posts below.
+If you want to learn more about the process and costs of building an ADU or garage conversion in Los Angeles, Orange County, Ventura or San Diego, please check out my other blog posts below.
 When you’re ready to take the next step and talk to a contractor or designer/architect about your specific ADU project, please feel free to call one of our friendly Greatbuildz staff at 818-317-3567 or at www.Greatbuildz.com.